Framework agreements exist in virtually every industry.

 The schedules spread the income over time.

-Using the GSP Product Schedules app, you can create this revenue forecast at the same time as adding the Product to the Opportunity.
+Using the GSP Product Schedules app, you can create this revenue forecast while adding the Product to the Opportunity.

 In this example, we are defining the start date for the revenue and the number of months.

 This means we now have a reliable view of the revenue over time.